KarrLab/intro_to_wc_modeling/docs/tutorials/wc_modeling/wc_lang_tutorial.rst

-Using the wc_lang Package to Define Whole-Cell Models
+Using the wc_lang package to define whole-cell models
 =======================================================

 This tutorial teaches you how to use the ``wc_lang`` package to define whole-call models.